collapsed-stacks/startups/questions/2/dividing-profits-amongst-developers-and-designers.md

 - tagged: `tech-company`, `mobile-apps`, `equity`
 - score: 42

-<p>If I have a startup that produces apps, is there a clean way of dividing profits gained from each app amongst only the developers that worked on it?</p>
+If I have a startup that produces apps, is there a clean way of dividing profits gained from each app amongst only the developers that worked on it?

-<p>For instance if my startup were to make an app that simply used native widgets and required no design work, it doesn't really make sense that the designer should share fully in the revenue from that app.
+For instance if my startup were to make an app that simply used native widgets and required no design work, it doesn't really make sense that the designer should share fully in the revenue from that app.
 It's far to much book keeping to keep track of everyone who worked on every app.
 Even more so when you try to factor in time spent or effort put in.
 In addition, it seems to me that splitting profits in this way would work to divide the members of the startup.
-Does anyone have a clean solution to this problem, one that gives credit where credit is due but also keeps unity?</p>
+Does anyone have a clean solution to this problem, one that gives credit where credit is due but also keeps unity?

 ## Answer 32